Why, hello, you wonderful, sparkling sunshine!

 This will surely give you an instant kick in the pants you might need to get back on the right track – where you are and belong to.

-Even though an Achievements list can be in a way viewed as it, a Motivational list serves that purpose alone.
+Even though an Achievements list can be in a way viewed as the same, a Motivational

 Whenever you find something which inspires or motivates you, write it down on this list.